 - clean the chest thoroughly and a precautionary treatment for pests

 - repair structurally (often replacing panels from the base)

 - wax and polish

 Umaida can restore 1 to 2 large chests a day.
 The rest of the team will prepare and finish 10 chests in two days.

-Some items need basic work to clean and remove surface dirt and grime and finish with waxing and a good polish, others need remedial work to replace broken glass, renew drawer runners, tighten joints.
-Extreme restoration may involve reconstructing a chest’s panels, remaking doors and drawers from reclaimed teak from old furniture.
-We buy a selection needing wide variety of work.
+Some items need basic work to clean and remove surface dirt and grime and finish with waxing and a good polish.
+Others need remedial work to replace broken glass, renew drawer runners, tighten joints.
+Extreme restoration may involve reconstructing a chest's panels, remaking doors and drawers from reclaimed teak from old furniture.
+We buy a selection needing a wide variety of work.